Are you looking into breeding ball pythons?

 #2 Remove The Mother

-After laying her eggs, the ball python mother will wrap herself around the eggs.
+After laying her eggs, the ball python mother wraps herself around the eggs.

-In the wild, she’ll incubate the eggs herself, though this isn’t recommended in captivity.
+She’ll incubate the eggs herself in the wild, though this isn’t recommended in captivity.

 Removing the ball python may seem like a scary and bad idea.